TranPhucVinh/Cplusplus/Data structure/Vector/Vector and function.md

 # Vector as function argument
-Function read all vector member, as its argument:
+## Function read all vector member, as its argument
 ```cpp
 void readVector(vector<int> vec){
 	for (int i = 0; i < vec.size(); i++){